 Middle School at Wood Acres encompasses an accelerated curriculum and holds the highest behavior standards for their young leaders in the Upper School.
-Leadership classes are required in 5th grade through 8th grade as is practice in philanthropy, fairness, respect, academic integrity, and a strong work ethic.
-Wood Acres is also proud to participate in several national honorary programs that recognize students for their academic excellence and mastery of scholastic attributes.
+Leadership classes are required in 5th grade through 8th grade as is practice in philanthropy, fairness, respect, academic integrity, and a strong organizational work ethic.
+Wood Acres middle school students are recognized for their academic excellence and mastery of scholastic attributes.

 While academic study is the core of the Wood Acres Middle School, we also realize the daily need for students to “chill”, relax, and catch their breaths to continue the academic day.
 Work on proper and acceptable socialization is key to helping our Upper School students be well educated, resilient, well rounded, and fun to be around.
 The sixth, seventh, and eighth grade years can be challenging, but they also can reap the greatest rewards if the entire school community is focused and committed to student growth and achievement.

 Wood Acres graduates are prepared to go to high school with class credits already on their transcripts.
 Graduates are accepted into virtually every high school to which they apply, due to having experienced an accelerated curriculum, varied teaching approaches, integration of content-rich subject areas into STEM/STEAM models, and dedicated faculty who care, challenge, and nurture the whole individual.
 The Wood Acres Early School – 8th grade advantage gives Wood Acres graduates the ability to be confident and successful leaders in their new high school communities.